originphp/website/source/docs/plugins/user-authentication.md

 $ bin/console user-authentication:install
 ```

-Copy and paste the routes from `plugins/user_authentication/config/routes.php` to the `config/routes.php`
+Copy and paste the routes from `plugins/user_authentication/config/routes.php` to the `config/routes.php`, remembering to remove the `plugin` key.

 Copy the database schema from `plugins/user_authentication/database/schema.php` either into your existing schema file `database/schema.php` or into a new file.